teddgarry2/mcserverstarter/README.md

 2)Set ur friends with read only access

 ### Common problems:
-1. rewrite secrets
+1. check if u have enabled workflows in Action tab

-2. check if u have enabled workflows in Action tab
+2. View the run in actions tab. open Run selenium script section to view any problems like password incorrect or anything.

-3. try **changing extension of selenium_old_working.txt to .yml** and try using it
+3. try using older selenium file named selenium_working.yml. this is the last option

-4. If you have created seedloaf acc though discord, even if u added password after that it wont work.
+4. If you have created seedloaf acc though discord and not by email, even if u added password after that it wont work.
 Do the following in Seedloaf:

     1) add an email